Spring Home Maintenance Checklist 2026

 9. Test smoke and CO detectors

 Test every detector.
-Replace batteries in battery-operated units.
-Replace any detector over 10 years old (check the manufacture date on the back).
+Replace batteries in battery units.
+Replace any detector over 10 years old (the manufacture date is on the back).

 10. Check for water damage signs

-Why: Winter moisture, ice dams, and hidden leaks show themselves in spring as stains, bubbling paint, or musty smells.DIY cost: Free (inspection) Pro cost: $200-$1,000+ depending on the issue found
+Why: Winter moisture, ice dams, and slow leaks show up in spring as stains, bubbling paint, or a musty smell.DIY cost: Free (inspection) Pro cost: $200-$1,000+ depending on what gets found

 11. Deep clean HVAC ducts

-Why: Dust, allergens, and potentially mold accumulate in ductwork over winter.
-Spring is the ideal time to address this before you start running AC.DIY cost: $30 (vent cleaning supplies) Pro cost: $300-$500 for full duct cleaning
+Why: Dust, allergens, and sometimes mold build up in ductwork over winter.
+Spring is the right time to deal with it before you start running AC.DIY cost: $30 (vent cleaning supplies) Pro cost: $300-$500 for a full duct cleaning

-The EPA recommends professional duct cleaning if you see visible mold, notice pest infestations, or if ducts are clogged with excessive dust.
+The EPA recommends a professional duct cleaning if you see visible mold, notice pest infestation, or the ducts are clogged with excessive dust.

 12. Inspect plumbing for leaks

-Why: A small leak wastes 10,000+ gallons per year (EPA WaterSense) and can cause structural damage.DIY cost: Free (inspection) Pro cost: $150-$500 per leak repair
+Why: A small leak wastes 10,000+ gallons a year (EPA WaterSense) and can quietly rot your floors.DIY cost: Free (inspection) Pro cost: $150-$500 per leak repair

-Check: under all sinks, around toilets (base and supply line), water heater (bottom and connections), washing machine hoses (replace rubber hoses every 5 years).
+Check: under every sink, around toilets (base and supply line), the water heater (bottom and connections), and washing machine hoses (replace rubber hoses every 5 years).

 13-25.
 Quick-Hit Tasks